GenomiqueENS/easy-contrasts-DESeq2/README.md

 most expressed features plot    |

 ###Matrix:
-Easy-contrast-DEseq2 generate:
+Easy-contrast-DEseq2 generates:
    * 3 matrix during the Normalisation: raw counts matrix, pooled counts matrix, normalised counts matrix
    * 1 matrix for each comparison during the Differential analysis

 ###Contrast file:
-This file is generated only with the -b option and include:
+This file is generated only with the -b option and includes:
    * the name of the comparison
    * the formula of the comparison
    * the contrast vector of the comparison